Will mim.fm be a co-op?

 You say you guarantee fair trade to musicians, how do you accomplish that?

-The economic model we use has been proven to generate the most revenue, and as a nonprofit we will direct as much of that revenue as sustainably possible to the artists.
+The economic model we use has been proven to generate the most revenue, and as we will direct as much of that revenue as sustainably possible to the artists.

 Will you own the music on mim.fm?